 when creating your Express Entry profile, you must fill in all the information related to the language test you took for your first and, if applicable, second official languages.

-The test must be a third-party language test from an agency approved by CIC.
+The test must be a third-party language test from an agency approved by IRCC.

 If you apply under the Provincial Nominee Program (PNP) in a semi- or low-skilled job, the province will require you to complete a third-party language test before they nominate you.

 This does not apply if you are a temporary foreign worker in a semi- or low-skilled job who:

 - entered Canada on or before July 1, 2012, and

 - has been nominated in a PNP employer-driven stream by July 1, 2013.